stacks-network/docs/_core/smart/tutorial.md

     ls contracts
     ```

-    This directory contains a hello world Clarity contract.
+    This directory contains one file for the hello world smart contract.
 Note that all Clarity files have a `.clar` suffix.

 2. Let's review the contents of `hello-world.clar` with the `cat` command.